← Back to blog Marc Aaron Jacobs

 SubmitHub is a pay-to-submit marketplace where you send tracks to curators (mostly blogs, playlists, YouTube channels) who charge a fee to guarantee feedback.

 DropCue is a pitching and delivery platform where you build branded playlists, send them to supervisors or labels you already have relationships with, and track exactly who is listening.
-It covers the same workflow DISCO does at roughly half the price, with a cleaner, more modern interface.
+It covers the same workflow DISCO does with every feature included at a fraction of the cost, with a cleaner, more modern interface.

 If you are trying to get blog coverage or Spotify playlist placements, SubmitHub is built for that.
 If you are pitching sync, licensing, or direct-to-label opportunities, DropCue is built for that.